justusvaltonen/justusvaltonen/README.md

 I do my best to generate a timeline of self development when doing all sorts of tasks.
 Failed attempts on easy tasks will be included (not all).
 Usually still, the hero manages to overcome the difficulties.

+Sidenote:
+-Creating another branch on my personal profile would define myself as a split-personality disorder patient?
+Maybe an identity-centric dev?

 <!--
 **justusvaltonen/justusvaltonen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.